 I grew up in Florida during the ‘80s and was raised in a restaurant family.
 Although I had early aspirations of becoming a restaurateur, I felt a strong desire to explore seemingly unanswerable questions: What is the purpose of a human life?
 Where does joy really come from?
 What truths lie beyond our five senses?
-I went off to college and graduated from Cornell University with a business degree.
-But a drive for higher wisdom kept me constantly studying the world’s greatest spiritual and philosophical texts as well as the teachings of modern-day sages and revered historical figures.
+As a young man, I went off to college and graduated with a business degree.
+But a drive for higher wisdom kept me constantly studying the world’s greatest spiritual and philosophical texts, as well as the teachings of modern-day sages and revered historical figures.

 Whether we’re talking about ending poverty, living in peace, or abolishing injustice, changing our world is easier than it seems.
-Like a massive mountain avalanche, enormous change occurs as a result of countless tiny shifts under the surface.
+Like a massive mountain avalanche, enormous change occurs because of countless tiny shifts under the surface.
+We are those tiny shifts.
 The choice to change ourselves - to be kinder, more generous, and more courageous - is literally the force that changes the world.
 I can think of nothing more empowering and inspiring than that.
 Can you?